Kochise/win_portable/Internet/curl/docs/TheArtOfHttpScripting.md

  A single curl command line may involve one or many URLs.
 The most common case is probably to just use one, but you can specify any amount of URLs.
 Yes any.
 No limits.
-You'll then get requests repeated over and over for all the given URLs.
+You will then get requests repeated over and over for all the given URLs.

  Example, send two GETs:

     curl http://url1.example.com http://url2.example.com

- If you use [`--data`](https://curl.haxx.se/docs/manpage.html#-d) to POST to the URL, using multiple URLs means that you send that same POST to all the given URLs.
+ If you use [`--data`](https://curl.se/docs/manpage.html#-d) to POST to the URL, using multiple URLs means that you send that same POST to all the given URLs.